-Dark Souls II goes beyond its predecessors by having a max level of 838, no matter which of the eight starting classes is chosen, it's actually less relative to the amount you'll be reaching (endgame is usually around mid-late 100s) because the cost of leveling up compared to the amount of souls enemies drop is less than it was in the previous games.
+While Dark Souls II goes beyond its predecessors in sheer number by having a max level of 838, no matter which of the eight starting classes is chosen, it's actually less relative to the amount you'll be reaching (endgame is usually around mid-late 100s) because the cost of leveling up compared to the amount of souls enemies drop is less than it was in the previous games.

 Recettear: An Item Shop's Tale has two level systems: Merchant, and Adventure.
 The game is designed to take advantage of the New Game+ system that sets in if you ever finish the storyline or fail to pay the required amount of money needed each week.
 Each adventurer can level up to 99, which can take many playthroughs of the story, and even being level 99 is no guarantee that your adventurers will survive the Bonus Dungeon's Boss Rush mode.
 As a merchant, you gain more perks such as larger inventory, a larger store, and other benefits to help you make more money.
 The merchant level cap is 99, but the added privileges stop at level 50.